nfdi4cat/voc4cat-tool/README.md

 `pip install .`

+To install including all development tools use `pip install .[dev]` for just the test tools us `pip install .[tests]`.
+For tests we use [pytest](https://docs.pytest.org).

 ## Typical use

-Run the voc4at and show the help message.
+Show a help message for the voc4cat command line tool with all available options.

-`voc4cat --help`
+`voc4cat --help` (or simply `voc4cat`)

 To create a new vocabulary use the voc4Cat-adjusted template from the `templates` subfolder.
-Typically, when a new vocabulary is created you want to create IRIs from the preferred labels:

-TODO update for make-iris!

-`voc4cat -i Your_Vocabulary.xlsx`

-This will fill the IRI-column for all rows with missing IRI entries.
+You may first use simple temporary IRIs like (`new:my_term`).
+These temporary IRIS may be text based.

+With voc4cat you can later replace all IDs belonging to a given prefix (here `ex`) by numeric IDs e.g. starting from 1001:

+`voc4cat --make-ids ex 1001 --output-directory output example/concept_hierarchy_043_4Cat.xlsx`

+This will update all IRIs matching the `ex:`-prefix in the sheets "Concepts", "Additional Concept Features" and "Collections".

-Manually filling the Children URI (in sheet "Concepts") and Members URI (in sheet "Collections") with URIs can be tedious.
+Manually filling the Children URI (in sheet "Concepts") and Members URI (in sheet "Collections") with lists of IRIs can be tedious.
-An easier way to express hierarchies between concepts, is to use indentation. voc4Cat supports Excel-indentation (default). voc4cat can also convert other indentations (e.g. by 3 spaces per level) into Excel-indentation. voc4cat supports converting between indentation-based hierarchy and Children-URI hierarchy (both directions).
+An easier way to express hierarchies between concepts is to use indentation. voc4Cat understands Excel-indentation (the default) for this purpose but can also work with other indentation formats (e.g. by 3 spaces per level). voc4cat supports converting between indentation-based hierarchy and Children-URI hierarchy (both directions).
 For example, use

-`voc4cat --hierarchy-from-indent --output_directory output example/indent_043_4Cat.xlsx`
+`voc4cat --hierarchy-from-indent --output-directory output example/indent_043_4Cat.xlsx`

 or if you were using 3 spaces per level

-`voc4cat --hierarchy-from-indent --indent-separator "   " --output_directory output example/indent_3spaces_043_4Cat.xlsx`
+`voc4cat --hierarchy-from-indent --indent-separator "   " --output-directory output example/indent_3spaces_043_4Cat.xlsx`

 to convert to ChildrenURI-hierarchy.
 For ChildrenURI-hierarchy to Excel-indentation, use

-`voc4cat --hierarchy-to-indent --output_directory output example/concept_hierarchy_043_4Cat.xlsx`
+`voc4cat --hierarchy-to-indent --output-directory output example/concept_hierarchy_043_4Cat.xlsx`

 Finally, the vocabulary file can be converted to turtle format.
 In this case the wrapper script passes the job on to vocexcel: